meheraga/swapstyle-hub-myntra/README.md

     ```
 ## Usage

+1. To run the code, open `social.html` in your web browser.
-1. Open your browser and go to `http://localhost:5500`.
+2. Open your browser and go to `http://localhost:5500`.
-2. Explore the features, such as browsing thrift items, participating in fashion challenges, and engaging with the community.
+3. Explore the features, such as browsing thrift items, participating in fashion challenges, and engaging with the community.

 ## Benefits